How to Choose: Inset vs Overlay Cabinets

 % Upcharge for overlay selection

 Upcharge for drawer box and guide selection (as applicable)

 = cabinet price

 Not all lines charge for all of these items and they certainly don’t charge the same amounts, so it can be difficult to compare apples to apples when considering how to choose kitchen cabinets from two different lines.
 We’ve found that depending on the aesthetic and functional goals of the client, and the complexity of the design, certain lines are more appropriate than others.
-We’re happy to discuss the differences so you can be sure you’re selecting the line that’s best for your needs.
+Because there are so many options—inset vs overlay cabinets for one— We’re happy to discuss the differences so you can be sure you’re selecting the line that’s best for your needs.